Sunshine Coast community groups to stay connected

 U3A Sunshine Coast: This community organisation offers retirees a wealth of opportunities for connection and learning in the ‘third age’.
 Mature-age locals can join social activities, health and fitness groups, and engaging lecture series.

 Buderim Men’s Shed: Established by the Buderim Rotary Club in 2011, the Buderim Men’s Shed aims to foster social inclusion and wellness through meaningful projects.
 From woodwork and metal work to gardening, chess, toy making and more, learning opportunities are complemented by social connection.
+There’s also the Coolum Women’s Shed for local ladies to connect, create, and thrive through shared recreation.